SeemBuilds/AutoPrimaryPart-APP-/README.md

 # features
 Each Mode has its own ability to make a PrimaryPart for your model.
 The features are listed here:

-**SET**:
+- **SET**:
-This Mode gets the closest part to the middle of your whole model and sets it to the Model's PrimaryPart.
+This Mode gets the closest part to the middle of your whole model and sets it a the Model's PrimaryPart.

-**ADD**:
+- **ADD**:
-Gets the BoundingBox of your model and sets it to the Model's PrimaryPart.
+Gets the BoundingBox of your model and sets it as the Model's PrimaryPart.

-**BIGGEST**:
+- **BIGGEST**:
-Gets the biggest(Volume) part in your model and sets it to the Model's PrimaryPart.
+Gets the biggest(Volume) part in your model and sets it as the Model's PrimaryPart.

-**SMALLEST**:
+- **SMALLEST**:
-Gets the smallest(Volume) part in your model and sets it to the Model's PrimaryPart.
+Gets the smallest(Volume) part in your model and sets it as the Model's PrimaryPart.

-**HIGHEST**:
+- **HIGHEST**:
 Gets the highest part on the Y-Axis(world orientation) in your model and sets it as the PrimaryPart of the model.

-**LOWEST**:
+- **LOWEST**:
 Gets the lowest part on the Y-Axis(world orientation) in your model and sets it as the PrimaryPart of the model.

-**RANDOM**:
+- **RANDOM**:
-Gets a random part in your model and sets it to the Model's PrimaryPart.
+Gets a random part in your model and sets it as the Model's PrimaryPart.

-**HANDLE**:
+- **HANDLE**:
-Searches specifically for a part whose name contains a “handle” and set it as the PrimaryPart of the model.
+Searches specifically for a part whose name contains a “handle” and sets it as the PrimaryPart of the model.

-**MERGED**:
+- **MERGED**:
-Creates an invisible BoundingBox part as the PrimaryPart for only the first selected model, based on all contained parts.
+Creates a BoundingBox part as the PrimaryPart for only the first selected model, based on all contained parts.

-**MULTIMERGED**:
+- **MULTIMERGED**:
 Same purpose as MERGED, but sets the PrimaryPart for all selected models.

+### These are the Settings APP offers in each panel:
+- Select Mode
+     - LiveAPP: Automatically sets PrimaryPart for Models inserted in Workspace, based on the Settings and Mode you have selected in the APP UI.
+- Selection Detector
+- User Info

 # contributing